 To build a copywriting portfolio without having written any professional copy, you've got to get creative.

-Find a couple of brands you really like, whether that's for their mission statement, brand voice, or design aspects.
+Find a couple of brands you really like, whether that's for their mission statement, brand voice, or design aspects (branding, logo design, etc.).
 Once you've picked a brand or two, make up a campaign that you think would align with their company's vision.

 And then write!
 Treat this exercise as a real-life assignment from that brand.
 Once you've written some professional-level copy for your fake campaign, you've got samples for your portfolio.

 Of course, when you add these to your portfolio site, be sure to add a disclaimer explaining that these samples are for a hypothetical campaign, not actually funded by the brand.
 This won't discredit your work; if the writing is good enough, it will stand on its own.

 Step #4: Network